CodeYourFuture/Module-Onboarding/Form-Controls/README.md

 <!--{{<objectives>}}>-->

-- [ ] Interpret requirements and check against a list of criteria
+- [ v] Interpret requirements and check against a list of criteria
 - [ ] Write a valid form
 - [ ] Test with Devtools
 - [ ] Refactor using Devtools